Aigul-c/hill_mari_necessity/README.md

-translation_Russian | Translation into Russian, if available translation_German | Translation into German, if available translation_Latin | Translation into Latin, if available mari_marker | The modal marker found copula / retrospective marker |
-use |
-modal / non-modal |
-complement |
-semantics |
-modality type (vAP) |
-modality type (descriptive categories) |
-negation |
-question (true question) |
-overt subject (who needs/ has to/ can) |
-case of overt subject (who needs/ has to/ can) |
-animacy |
-counted in corpus | Whether the example is counted in the article as belonging to the 1890-1910s corpus, 2010s corpus or neither counted in subcorpus
+translation_Russian | Translation into Russian, if available translation_German | Translation into German, if available translation_Latin | Translation into Latin, if available mari_marker | The (modal) marker found in the example copula / retrospective marker | Copulas and retrospective markers accompanying the target (modal) form use | Broad use type (mostly according to syntactic position) | predicate, attribute, head, converb, discourse (e.g., in parentheticals) modal / non-modal | Modal in strict sense (necessity or possibility) or non-modal complement | Type of the complement | NP, VP (incl. elided), sentence semantics | Type of use according to semantics modality type (vAP) | For modal uses, modality type according to van der Auwera, Plungian (1998) | participant-internal, participant-external, deontic, epistemic modality type (descriptive categories) | For modal uses, modality type bottom-up negation | Does the necessity construction contain negation or not? | 0, 1 question (true question) | Is the necessity construction found in an interrogative sentence? | yes, no, no (indir), no (sluicing) overt subject (who needs/ has to/ can) | Whether the subject of the construction is overt | yes, no case of overt subject (who needs/ has to/ can) | Case marking of the subject | no (if not overt), dat, nom, gen animacy | Animacy of the subject | hum, animal, inan, hum_group, animal_group counted in corpus | Whether the example is counted in the article as belonging to the 1890-1910s corpus of necessity examples, 2010s corpus of necessity examples or neither counted in subcorpus
 (im)personality